Azure/app-service-linux-docs/AzWebAppUP/runtime_detection.md

 # Troubleshooting  Steps

 1. Make sure you are in the right folder. `az webapp up` should be run from the local folder containing your code.
 The most common mistake is running the command in the parent directory.
-2. Confirm your project structure complies with requirrements outlined in the the "Automatic Runtime Detection Logic" section below.
+2. Confirm your project structure complies with requirements outlined in the the "Automatic Runtime Detection Logic" section below.
 3. Still having issues?
 Create an issue in our repository: https://github.com/Azure/app-service-linux-docs/issues

 ## Automatic Runtime Detection Logic